AdobeDocs/experience-platform.en/help/edge/personalization/adobe-target/analytics-logging/overview.md

 If you are using Analytics reporting, Adobe Target has to communicate the following to Analytics:

-* Which Adobe Target activity your users have entered
+* Which Adobe Target activity your visitors have entered
 * Which experience they have seen
 * Which conversion has been reached